 "Everyone at the school strongly believes that learning how to work with data accurately and in an ethical way is absolutely essential for future journalists."

 The workshops, which are enabled by funding from the SMI, will use an interactive format and promise an absorbing experience for students.

-Dr Petar Milin, the department's data science lecturer and Lada's partner on the project, said: "Sheffield's Department of Journalism Studies shows strong commitment to the education of journalists and communication experts for the future.
+Dr Petar Milin, the school's data science lecturer and Lada's partner on the project, said: "Sheffield's School of Journalism, Media and Communication shows strong commitment to the education of journalists and communication experts for the future.
 In that, we believe, the data-driven approach will only gain in importance.